 Whether it’s broken, unused, or getting replaced, it can be difficult to decide on how to safely get rid of used medical equipment.
-There are many options available, so figuring out which one is the best choice for you and your practice isn’t easy.
+Maybe you’re upgrading the equipment in the operating room or just don’t use a specific piece of equipment, the reasons don’t matter.
+Just know that there are many options available, and figuring out which one is the best choice for you and your practice isn’t easy.
 That’s why we’ve listed out the best ways of doing so, along with the best reasons why you should do it for each method.

 Selling the Equipment